IRW-News: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 IRW PRESS: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 Fredericton, New Brunswick – September 15, 2021 – TRU Precious Metals Corp.
-(TSXV: TRU; OTCQB: TRUIF; FWB: 706) (TRU or the Company) is pleased to announce additional assay results from the 12-hole Phase I diamond drill program on its wholly-owned Twilite gold project in the Central Newfoundland Gold Belt (Twilite Gold ) to announce.
-The Company is also reporting on drill preparation progress at its flagship Golden Rose (Golden Rose) project, also located in the Central Newfoundland Gold Belt along the Cape Ray-Valentine Lake Shear Zone, which is host to numerous deposits.
+(TSXV: TRU; OTCQB: TRUIF; FWB: 706) (TRU or the Company) is pleased to announce additional assay results from the 12-hole Phase I diamond drill program on its wholly-owned Twilite gold project in the Central Newfoundland Gold Belt (Twilite Gold ) to be announced.
+The Company is also reporting on drill preparation progress on its flagship Golden Rose (Golden Rose) project, also located in the Gold Belt in central Newfoundland along the Cape Ray-Valentine Lake Shear Zone, which is host to numerous deposits.

 Key results from the latest batch of drill results from Twilite Gold (Tables 1 and 2) include: